arvkevi/ezancestry/README.md

 ## Usage

-ezancestry can be used as a command-line tool or as a Python library. ezancestry `predict` comes with pre-trained models when `--aisnps-set="Kidd"` (default) or `--aisnps-set="Seldin"`.`
+ezancestry can be used as a command-line tool or as a Python library.

+`ezancestry predict` comes with pre-trained models when `--aisnps-set=kidd` or `--aisnps-set=seldin`.`

 ![image](images/ezancestry.drawio.png)